What it's like

 Scholarships & bursaries

 Up to 50 pa scholarships (academic, art, drama, music, sport) awarded to entrants at 11, 13 and 16; value ranges from major scholarship (normally 10% of day fee) to music exhibition (tuition on one instrument).
 Also sports scholarships at 11 and 16 for local state-school pupils (up to 100% of fees).
-Means-tested bursaries available, with preference usually given to local candidates.
+Means-tested bursaries available, up to 100% of day fees, with preference usually given to local candidates.

 Head & staff

-Head: Mrs Katy Ricks, appointed 2002.
+Head: Dr Katy Ricks, appointed 2002.
 Educated at Camden School for Girls and Oxford University (English).
 Previously Deputy Head at Highgate and Head of English at St Edward's, Oxford.
-Teaching staff: 112 full time, 34 part time.
+Teaching staff: 122 full time, 32 part time.

-GCSE: 153 pupils in Year 11, all gained at least grade C in 8+ subjects (including English, maths, a science, a humanity and a modern language).
-IB: 210 in upper sixth, achieving an average of 39.3 IB points.
+GCSE: 150 pupils in Year 11, all gaining at least grade C in 8+ subjects (including English, maths, a science, a humanity and a modern language).
+IB: 195 in upper sixth, achieving an average of 39.4 IB points.

-99% of sixth form leavers go on to a degree course (20% after a gap year), 20% to Oxbridge and 12% to US universities.
-8% take courses in medicine, dentistry and veterinary science, 17% in science and engineering, 4% in law, 55% in humanities, social sciences and liberal arts, 12% in business and management, 5% in art and design, music, sport, drama and architecture.
+99% of sixth form leavers go on to a degree course (20% after a gap year), 25% to Oxbridge and 13% to US universities.
+9% take courses in medicine, dentistry and veterinary science, 21% in maths, science and engineering, 5% in law, 42% in humanities, social sciences and liberal arts, 10% in business and management, 5% in art and design, music, sport, drama and architecture, 8% in languages.

-GCSE, IB Diploma.
+GCSE/IGCSE/Sevenoaks School Certificate; IB Diploma.
 31 subjects offered.
 4000 word essay and Creative, Action and Service programme are an integral part of IB Diploma.
 Special provision: Some made.
 Languages: French, German, Russian and Spanish are main languages offered at GCSE and IB level; wide range of extra languages also offered to IB including Italian, Japanese, Mandarin; others by arrangement eg Dutch, Hindi.
 50+% take GCSE in more than one European language.
 Regular exchanges to France, Spain, Germany, Russia.
-Around 23% are overseas pupils, predominantly European.
+Around 20% are overseas pupils, predominantly European.
 Participates in Model United Nations at the Hague; European work experience for Year 11.
 Talks from MPs, MEPs, embassy officials, and international evenings.
 ICT: Taught both as a discrete subject and across the curriculum (areas include data logging, simulations, digital music, artistic design).
-Computers and laptops for pupil use, all networked and with email, internet and intranet access.
-Many pupils (and most boarders) have laptops with wireless connection.
+Computers, laptops and tablets for pupil use, all networked and with email, internet and intranet access.
+Campus-wide wifi network.

 Sports & activities

-Major sports are rugby, soccer, hockey, netball, tennis, athletics; some 12+ further options including badminton, squash, riding, yoga, climbing.
-Regular national representatives in a number of sports (rugby, cricket, athletics, hockey, cross-country, sailing, shooting, tennis particular strengths); sailing team regularly wins national and international competitions; U14 boys' swimming team recently set national record.
+25+ sports offered including rugby, netball, shooting, riding, climbing.
+Regular national representatives in a number of sports (rugby, cricket, athletics, hockey, cross-country, sailing, shooting, tennis particular strengths); sailing and shooting teams regularly successful.
 Also bronze, silver and gold Duke of Edinburgh's Award; CCF (optional; includes sub-aqua training, rock climbing, abseiling, shooting, canoeing, sailing); community service (integral to IB programme.
-A variety of clubs, including photography, Model United Nations, chess, debating, art, creative writing, film, fitness, futsal, aerobics, judo, aikido.
+A variety of clubs, including photography, Model United Nations, chess, debating, astronomy, philosophy, creative writing, film, fitness, futsal, aerobics, aikido.
 Scholars' lecture programme.

 Uniform: School uniform worn throughout.
 Houses and prefects: Houses/pastoral groups in upper, middle and junior divisions.
 Prefects, head boy/girl, head of house and house prefects - appointed by Head in conjunction with sixth form and staff.
 School Council.
 Religion: Inter-denominational.
 Compulsory assemblies, some with religious content.
 Services largely voluntary including communion services; annual confirmation.
-Social: Occasional ventures with other schools, such as the enterprise and mentoring schemes.
+Social: Activities jointly with other schools, e.g. enterprise and mentoring schemes, community work with primary schools.
 Pupils allowed to bring own car, bike or motorbike to school.
 Meals self-service.
 School shops for refreshments, stationery, second-hand clothes.
 No alcohol allowed.

 Pupils failing to produce homework once might expect verbal reprimand; very strict drug punishment.